 Icons change from one image to another to serve dual functions at different times.
 Image credit: Material Design

-Tip: You can enhance the user experience with the subtle use of motion and transitions.
+.
 But use animations carefully, animate with purpose.
 Rather than animating solely for the sake of delight, you should focus on practical things the animation does for the user.

 About the Author: Nick Babich is a software developer and author of a blog dedicated to usability